Website personalization course

 Building a personalized experience for your shoppers must start by clearly defining your goals: for whom do you want to create a better, more personalized experience?
-And, what should this experience look like?

 A group of visitors that will be targeted by a personalized message is called a visitor segment.

 The first step in website personalization is uncovering groups of website visitors, who share two important characteristics: